What is ascorbic acid?

 - Food and Beverage

 Being an antioxidant, ascorbic acid helps to recover from the damage done to the body due to exposure to radiation or inhaling tobacco smoke.
 It helps in repairing worn-out and damaged tissues.

-It can also be used as antioxidant in cosmetics and personal care products like makeup products.
+It can also be used as an antioxidant in cosmetics and personal care products like makeup products.
 It is also found in skin and hair care products.